jbpawlik/pizza-parlor/README.md

 ### __Description__

 Pizza Pal is a proof-of-concept website for a pizza parlor.
-The customer can select one or more individual toppings to put on a pizza.
-The site returns a price based on the size and amount of toppings.
+The customer can select one or more individual toppings to put on a pizza, then add the pizzas to an order.
+The site returns a total price based on the size and amount of toppings.

 ### __Technologies Used__
 Pizza Pal uses custom HTML and CSS.
 JavaScript and JQuery are used for the business and interface logic.